timchoe96/URL-shortening-API-landing-page/README.md

 ## URL shortetning api landing page
-This is a frontend mentor project that utilizes and api to shorten a url link after submission.
+This is a frontend mentor (https://www.frontendmentor.io/challenges) project that utilizes an api to shorten a url link after submission.